 If you are getting Netflix Error O7363-1260-00000024 on your Windows 10 computer, This code indicates that you need to clear the information that the browser has stored from the media streaming website.
-So, you will have to delete the cookies from Netflix to fix of this issue.
-That cause simply run system optimizer like Ccleaner to clear browser cache, cookies, browser history and more with one click.
+So, you will have to delete the cookies from Netflix to fix this issue.
+That causes a run system optimizer like Ccleaner to clear browser cache, cookies, browser history, and more with one click.
 Restart windows and check this helpful.

 Reset the Netflix Windows app

 If the above solutions didn’t fix the problem, let’s Reset the Netflix Windows app to its default setup, which may fix the problem if any incorrect setup causing the issue.

 Note: After resetting the app You may have to sign-in again after the reset.

 To Reset Netflix app Open Settings > Apps > Apps & Features.
 Scroll to find the Netflix Apps.
 Here Select the Netflix app, and click on the Advanced options.
 Find the Reset section and click on Reset.